- BIO 099 Orientation to Biology (zero-credit)

 Examples or varying requirements:

 A high GPA and strong OAT scores are very important, however, they are not everything.
-Its is equally important that the applicant is well rounded, possess good interpersonal skills, and has a firm understanding of the profession (significant volunteer experience).
-Most Admission Committees also look for consistency between an applicants GPA and OAT score as a strong predictor of success in the optometry curriculum.
+It is equally important that the applicant is well-rounded, possess good interpersonal skills, and has a firm understanding of the profession (significant volunteer experience).
+Most Admission Committees also look for consistency between an applicant’s GPA and OAT score as a strong predictor of success in the optometry curriculum.
 In general, your grades in math and science courses (math/science GPA) are weighted more heavily in admissions decisions as they are also good predictors of success in an optometry curriculum.

 By the numbers: